leanprover/vetss2025/README.md

    demo of using a verified bit blaster to quickly prove theorems.

 ## Acknowledgments

+This tutorial was previously held at [VSTTE 2024](https://www.soundandcomplete.org/vstte2024.html) by Sebastian Ullrich and Joachim Breitner.

 This content is based on [material written by David Thrane Christiansen](https://github.com/david-christiansen/lean-fkbh-24-2) for the tutorial "Lean for the